javad123javad/buildroot/package/clay2/src/README.md

 ```

 ## Build
-imp_netman uses autohell to build the binary output.
+For this assignment Autohell build system is used to build the binary output.
 So, the instruction is straight forward:
 ```shell
 ./autogen.sh && configure && make
 ```